Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Applications to nonparametric testing

 Let ${\mu_X }= $ Uniform($[0,1]^{d_X}$), $ {\mu_Y} = $ Uniform($[0,1]^{d_Y}$) and let {$\mu := \mu_X \otimes \mu_Y$} = Uniform($[0,1]^d$).
 We define $\hat R: \R^d \to [0,1]^d$ and $\hat Q:[0,1]^d \to \R^d$ to be the empirical rank and quantile maps of the joint sample $(X_1,Y_1),\ldots, (X_n, Y_n)$.
 Let ${\hat R_X}: \R^{d_X} \to \R^{d_X}$ be the empirical rank map of $X_1,\ldots, X_n$; similarly let {$\hat R_Y: \R^{d_Y} \to \R^{d_Y}$} be the sample {rank map} obtained from $Y_1,\ldots, Y_n$.
 Define ${\tilde R := (\hat R_X, \hat R_Y)}:\R^d \to [0,1]^d$.
 We consider the following test statistic:

 Note that the above integral reduces to a finite average as $\hat Q(\cdot)$ can only take $n$ distinct values a.s.
-We reject the null hypothesis in~\eqref{eq:Ind-Test} when $T_{n}$ is large.
-As in Section~\ref{sec:2S-Goodness-Fit-Test}, the critical value of the above test can be computed using the permutation principle.
-Although it is beyond the scope of the present paper, we illustrate through simulations in Section~\ref{sec:Simul-Ind} that a properly normalized version of $T_{n}$ may be (asymptotically) distribution-free (at least when $d=2$).
-The following result, proved in Section~\ref{sec:Pf:lem:Power2}, describes the asymptotic behavior of the proposed test statistic under the null and alternative hypotheses; in particular, it shows that the power of the test converges to 1, under mild regularity conditions. \begin{proposition}[Consistency] We have $\hat R(\hat Q(U)) \sim \mu$, where $U \sim \mu = $ Uniform$([0,1]^d)$.
-Suppose $H_0$ holds, i.e., $\nu = \nu_X \otimes \nu_Y$.
-Then, $\tilde R(\hat Q(U)) \sim \mu$.
+We reject the null hypothesis in~\eqref{eq:Test-2} when $T_{n}$ is large.
+As in Section~\ref{sec:2S-Goodness-Fit-Test}, the critical value of the test can be computed using the permutation principle: We take a random permutation of $\sigma$ of $\{1,\ldots, n\}$ and consider the permuted data set $\{(X_i, Y_{\sigma(i)})\}_{i=1}^n$.
+The (conditional) null distribution of $T_n$ can be computed by considering the permutation distribution of $T_n$ (i.e., computed from the data $\{(X_i, Y_{\sigma(i)})\}_{i=1}^n$, as $\sigma$ varies).

+The following result, proved in Section~\ref{sec:Pf:lem:Power2}, describes the asymptotic behavior of the proposed test statistic under the null and alternative hypotheses; in particular, it shows that the power of the test converges to 1, as the sample size $n$ increases.